Inverated/CAD/README.md

 ## Generating `FCStd` files from command line

+[For this, you need to have a working `make` utility.
+Currently tested only on Mac; feel free to try this on Windows and let us know your results, using a PR or issue.]

 To generate all files (all boat designs with all configurations) just type
 ```
 make